santhoshchakilamcs/Task-Management-Copilot/README.md

 # Task-Management-Copilot

 #### **Overview**
-This project is an **AI-powered Asana task manager** that integrates **OpenAI's GPT-4** with **Asana's API** to streamline task management using natural language commands.
+This project is an **AI-powered task manager** that integrates **OpenAI's GPT-4** with **API** to streamline task management using natural language commands.
 Users can create, list, complete, and delete tasks effortlessly through conversational inputs.
 The AI interprets the command and automates task actions inside Asana.

 #### **Features**
 - ✅ **Natural Language Task Management** – Users can interact with Asana using simple commands like *"Create a task for report submission in Marketing project by Friday."*